Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ➡ Transmission through saliva, bites & body fluids

-✅ Feline Infectious Peritonitis (FIP, for kittens & multi-cat households)
+✅ Feline Infectious Peritonitis (FIP, for kittens and multi-cat households)

 ➡ Symptoms: Peritonitis, fever, water retention